Big-Life-Lab/PHES-ODM-Validation/docs/specs/module-functions.md

 ## Return

-Return a dictionary that contains a valid cerberus schema object, as well as the odm-version it's based on.
+Return a dictionary that contains:
+ 1. A valid cerberus schema object
+ 2. The ODM dataset version the schema is for and
+ 3. A list of warnings generated during the generation process.

  Values from the ODM data dictionary will also be added to the `meta` field for debugging purposes.

 Example